Abirvalgo/pixema-unelma/README.md

 **For images to load you might need vpn/proxy.** https://abirvalgo.github.io/pixema-unelma/

+A full-fledged service with a huge number of movies.
+To use it, you need to register.
+The site provides all the available information on movies, recommended movies, movies in trend, the ability to add a movie to favorites list.
+In addition, there is infinite pagination, search and a convenient system with many filters, the ability to change the theme (light / dark), loaders, fields validation.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).